BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 {% endhighlight %}

-For now let's ignore compiler's warnings to understand how the method works.
+For now let's ignore compiler's warnings to better understand the logic flow.

-1. Remove all previously calculated attributes as they might be no longer relevant and initialize offset variables.
+1. Remove all previously calculated attributes as they might be no longer relevant, and initialize offset variables.
 2. Iterate over all rows within a grid.
 When working with a grid, it is easier to think about cells in terms of rows in columns rather than items and sections.
 For this purpose we will implement `rowsCount` and `columnsCount(in:)` later.
-3. Make preparations before we calculate attributes the new row.
+3. Make preparations before we calculate attributes for next row.
 Each row must begin with *0* position, thus we need to reset `xOffset`.
 Attributes of each row are stored in `rowAttrs` array.
 4. Iterate over all columns within a row.
 5. Calculate a frame of a cell.
 We are accumulating `xOffset` and `yOffset` to position the cell correctly within the grid.
 The size is received from the new method `size(forRow:,column:)` that will be implemented later.
-6. Lastly, we append row attributes to `allAttributes` that contains attributes for the whole grid.
+6. Lastly, the row attributes are appended to `allAttributes` that contains attributes for the whole grid.

 After we understand the logic flow of the `setupAttributes()` method, we are ready to implement several helpers that are causing compiler warnings.

 {% highlight swift linenos %}

 // MARK: - Sizing

 private var rowsCount: Int {
     return collectionView!.numberOfSections
 }